-The ultimate breath freshener for both you and your food - introducing mint chutney!
-Mint chutney is a delicious condiment with a bright, tangy, zingy flavor that complements many plant-based dishes.
+The ultimate breath freshener for both you and your food - mint chutney!
+Mint chutney is a delicious condiment with a bright, tangy, zingy flavor that complements many plant-based dishes and it's ready in minutes.

 I love sauces.
 I'm always creating them at home and alternate what I use often.